benkeen/grunt-search/README.md

 ## grunt-search

-This is a Grunt plugin that searches a list of files for particular search strings and logs results in JSON, XML or text format.
-It provides option to fail the build process.
+This is a Grunt plugin that searches a list of files for particular search strings and logs the results in JSON, XML or text format.
+It also provides an option to fail the build process, should you need it.

 ### Use-case